OriginQ/pyqpanda-algorithm/CONTRIBUTING_EN.md

 Before submitting a PR, ensure:

-- Code complies with the project’s style and passes CI tests (run `tox` locally to check).
+- Code complies with the project’s style and passes CI tests.
 - Relevant documentation (including docstrings) is updated.
 - Additional tests are added for impactful changes.
 - Release notes are added for user-facing changes (mark the PR as a changelog).